mattearly/dmpower/README.md

 * This will be actively updated and added to.
 There will be even more tools and features in the future.
 * The Load/Save logic is subject to change in major updates to the character generator.
 * I plan on making a _side_ version for my own personal homebrew charts and features.
 This one will remain the Master.

+#### HALP!

+* If you run into a problem or something unclear - please open an issue ticket.
+* Anything you would like to see added to this program - open a issue ticket with the title FEATURE: in front of the issue name.

 #### How-to run: